JoshGlazebrook/tictactoe-glazebrook/README.md

 Uh oh!
 Guess there won't be any cheating!

 Now let's have player 2 player their turn (using their token of course).
-They wish to play in (2, 2)
+They wish to play at (2, 2).

 ```sh
 $ curl -X "POST" "http://localhost:3000/game/e4d48cae-038b-4135-8aad-b7d31e610385/move"